Table of Contents

 For a veteran and / or their spouse to qualify for a VA Pension, such as Aid and Attendance (A&A) or Housebound, the applicant must meet certain eligibility criteria.
 One of these criteria is to have income within the VA's limits.

 A veteran's income and the amount of pension in which they are due are linked together.
 For the Housebound and Aid & Attendance benefits, the VA decides the Maximum Annual Pension Rate (MAPR) that any veteran can receive.
 The veteran's actual payments are calculated by subtracting their income from the MAPR.
-For example, as of 2017, the maximum pension for Aid and Attendance for an elderly veteran is $21,531.
-If the veteran's annual income is $12,000, they'd receive $11,531 in pension benefits.
+For example, as of 2018, the maximum pension for Aid and Attendance for an elderly veteran is $21,962.
+If the veteran's annual income is $12,000, he / she would receive $9,962 in pension benefits.
 Make note, if one’s income is higher than the MAPR, one may still qualify for benefits.
-This is because medical expenses that are over 5% of one’s MAPR can be deducted from one’s income.
+This is because unreimbursed medical expenses that are over 5% of one’s MAPR can be deducted from one’s income.

 The good news is that the VA calculates income differently than the IRS.
 They allow many deductions (such as medical expenses, as mentioned above), and veterans can qualify for assistance even if their income is well over the limits published by law (see table below).
 It is not uncommon for households with a monthly income of over $6,000 to still be eligible to receive a pension.
 The bad news is that calculating and proving your income is confusing and complicated.